stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

 not achieve this in other ways however through function scopes acting as modules.

 Ruby on the other hand enforces a certain level of data encapsulation by not providing a simple way to access it's internal instance variables.
 You have to enter the object's context through a method call to operate on instance variables.
-However, we just demonstrated above that there are methods on the `Kernel` module that allow you to peak into, change or get individual instance variables which break this data encapsulation.
+However, we just demonstrated above that there are methods that allow you to peak into, change or get individual instance variables which break this data encapsulation.

 For me, Javascript objects are simple to understand, especially when created using the literal method.
 They are simply a key value pair repository of object references.
 This reason alone helped